 - Two writing samples in English (articles, blog posts, book chapters, dissertation chapter, or equivalent)

-- Contact information for two professional references (we will notify you before we reach out to them)
+- Contact information for two references, faculty preferred (we will notify you before we reach out to them)

-Feel free to contact us should you have any questions about the position at [email protected].
+Feel free to contact us should you have any questions about the position or the application process at [email protected]

 Data Protection Policy